Aliases for AQP2 Gene

 GeneCards Summary for AQP2 Gene

 AQP2 (Aquaporin 2) is a Protein Coding gene.
 Diseases associated with AQP2 include Diabetes Insipidus, Nephrogenic, Autosomal and Diabetes Insipidus, Nephrogenic, X-Linked.
-Among its related pathways are Aquaporin-mediated transport and Vasopressin-regulated water reabsorption.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Aquaporin-mediated transport.
 Gene Ontology (GO) annotations related to this gene include actin binding and PDZ domain binding.
 An important paralog of this gene is AQP5.

 UniProtKB/Swiss-Prot for AQP2 Gene